Return to Library Home Page

 Seasonal Color: None

-Temperature: This tree thrives in the heat of the lower desert.
+Temperature: This tree thrives in the heat and cold of the lower desert.

 Light: Full sun